Abraham Lincoln's second inaugural address: Sources and theme

 Lincoln's sense that the divine will was unknowable stood in marked contrast to sentiments popular at the time.
 In the popular mind, both sides of the Civil War assumed that they could read God's will and assumed His favor in their opposing causes.
-Julia Ward Howe's "Battle Hymn of the Republic" expressed sentiments common among the supporters of the U.S. cause, that the U.S. was waging a righteous war that served God's purposes.
-"Mine eyes have seen the glory of the coming of the Lord..."
+Julia Ward Howe's "Battle Hymn of the Republic" expressed the sentiment common among the supporters of the U.S. cause, that the U.S. was waging a righteous war that served God's purposes.
+"Mine eyes have seen the glory of the coming of the Lord...."
 Similarly, the Confederacy chose Deo vindice as its motto, often translated as "God will vindicate us."
-Lincoln, responding to compliments from Thurlow Weed on the speech, said that "...
-I believe it is not immediately popular.
+Lincoln, responding to compliments from Thurlow Weed on the speech, said, "I believe it is not immediately popular.
 Men are not flattered by being shown that there has been a difference of purpose between the Almighty and them."

 Inaugural speech

+Among those present for this speech was actor John Wilkes Booth, who, on April 14, 1865, just over a month after Lincoln's second inauguration, assassinated him.